Boeing 737 Next Generation: Structural problems

 By early November, 1,200 aircraft were inspected, with cracks on about 60 (5%).

 Cracks were discovered near fasteners outside the original area in four airplanes.

 On November 5, Boeing recommended expanding the checks to include them, to be mandated in a November 13 FAA AD.

 Aircraft below 30,000 cycles were to be reinspected within 1,000 cycles, within 60 days above.

 About one-quarter of the global NG fleet of 6,300 aircraft were to be inspected.

-Following the contained engine failure of the Southwest Airlines Flight 1380 on April 17, 2018, the NTSB recommended on November 19, 2019, to redesign and retrofit its nacelle for the 6,800 airplanes in service.
+Following the contained engine failure of the Southwest Airlines Flight 1380 on April 17, 2018, the National Transportation Safety Board (NTSB) recommended on November 19, 2019, to redesign and retrofit its nacelle for the 6,800 airplanes in service.

 Production

 Boeing was to increase 737 production from 31.5 units per month in September 2010 to 35 in January 2012 and to 38 units per month in 2013.

 Production rate was 42 units per month in 2014, and was planned to reach rates of 47 units per month in 2017 and 52 units per month in 2018.

 In 2016, the monthly production rate was targeted to reach 57 units per month in 2019, even to the factory limit of 63 units later.
 A single airplane was then produced in the Boeing Renton Factory in 10 days, less than half what it was a few years before.
 The empty fuselage from Spirit AeroSystems in Wichita, Kansas, enters the plant on Day 1.
 Electrical wiring is installed on Day 2 and hydraulic machinery on Day 3.
-On Day 4 the fuselage is crane-lifted and rotated 90 degrees, wings are mated to the airplane in a six-hour process, along with landing gear, and the airplane is again rotated 90°.
+On Day 4 the fuselage is crane-lifted and rotated 90 degrees, wings are mated to the airplane in a six-hour process, along with landing gear, and the airplane is again rotated 90 degrees.
 The final assembly process begins on Day 6 with the installation of airline seats, galleys, lavatories, overhead bins, etc. Engines are attached on Day 8 and it rolls out of the factory for test flights on Day 10.

 Boeing stopped assembling passenger 737NGs in 2019.
-The last aircraft assembled was delivered to KLM in December 2019; the last two deliveries were to China Eastern Airlines on January 5, 2020.
+The last aircraft assembled was a 737-800 registered PH-BCL delivered to KLM in December 2019; the last two deliveries were to China Eastern Airlines on January 5, 2020.
 Production of the P-8 Poseidon variant continues.

-The FAA has proposed a fine of approximately $3.9 million for Boeing's alleged installation of the same faulty components of the 737 MAX on some one hundred and thirty-three 737 NGs.
+The FAA has proposed a fine of approximately $3.9 million for Boeing's alleged installation of the same faulty components of the 737 MAX on some 133 737 NGs.